Stacey Cunningham: Career

 In 1994, while still a university student, Cunningham completed a summer internship at the NYSE.
 Two years later, she began working there as a trading floor clerk.
 At the time, Cunningham was one of the few dozen female employees on the trading floor – compared to over a thousand male employees.
 She spent eight years employed as a specialist for Bank of America.

 In 2005, feeling frustrated with the lack of technological transition at the NYSE, she left the exchange and studied at the Institute of Culinary Education, working briefly as a chef at a restaurant.

 From 2007 to 2011, Cunningham worked at the Nasdaq stock exchange, first as director of capital markets and then as the head of sales for U.S. transaction services.

 Cunningham rejoined the NYSE in 2012.
 She served as the exchange's chief operating officer from 2015 to 2018.
 Her job involved handling the exchange's cash equities markets, relationship and product management, and internal governance services.

 On May 22, 2018, at the age of 43, Cunningham was named the 67th president of the NYSE, taking over from Thomas Farley.
 Cunningham is the first woman to be appointed president of the NYSE.
 Although Catherine Kinney had been co-president of the exchange in 2002, the position had not entailed full leadership at the time, being firmly overseen by the CEO or chairman of the NYSE.
 In an interview with reporters, Cunningham said that she has handled working in traditionally male-dominated environments – such as stock exchanges or engineering school – by never showing any doubt about "whether or not I should be where I was.”

 In December 2021, Cunningham announced that she planned to step down from her role as NYSE president and join the exchange's board of directors, with Intercontinental Exchange executive Lynn Martin replacing her on January 3, 2022.

+In 2025, she was appointed to the Board of Directors at Cloudflare.